 This South Shore park is tucked away from the coastline, so you're likely to have the place to yourself on beach days.
 This park along the North River offers 2 miles of trails, a scenic pond and boat house, beautiful wetlands and even a view of historic shipyards.
-(Dover Street, Norwell)
+After your visit stop by this

 8. Callahan State Park, Framingham

 Beautiful woodland trails, scenic farmland and lovely grassy fields are the highlights of this charming park just outside the city.
 It's dog friendly, and there's a small pond that your pups can swim in.
-(Millwood Street, Framingham)
+Nearby you can also visit this

 9. Wells State Park, Sturbridge